 Lastly, remember that people are looking at how you respond, so it’s always in your best interest to show that you are trying to be as understanding and helpful as possible.

 Using Yelp to Grow Your Real Estate Business

 For real estate agents, having a Yelp profile can give you the edge to help you get ahead of your competition.
 You may already have a strong online presence marketing your real estate business on social media platforms, such as Facebook and Twitter, but if you’re not actively promoting your business on Yelp, you may be missing out on a valuable source of referrals.
 Starting a newsletter or blog is another great way to build your referral network.

 Many agents are getting referrals and growing their business through Yelp.
 To learn more about how Yelp can work for real estate agents, how to set up your Yelp profile, how to regularly get reviews, and how to respond to negative reviews, sign up for our course Yelp for your Real Estate Business today.

 AgentEDU® is a platform where agents at every level can come to watch 10-minute video courses for the many situations that successful agents must master.
 From essential to advanced level and everything in between, AgentEDU® courses help agents become top producers with increased earnings and a plan for continued growth.

 AgentEDU® is an Agent Publishing brand.
-For nearly two decades, Agent Publishing has been committed to providing residential real estate professionals with the information and training required to build successful and meaningful careers in their local markets.
+For 18 years, Agent Publishing has been committed to providing residential real estate professionals with the information and training required to build successful and meaningful careers in their local markets.
 Agent Publishing’s influence extends to every career stage and reaches agents across print, digital, events and online learning.